Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 A tag in Git used to capture a snapshot of the project at a particular point in time, with the ability to roll back to a previous version.

 The build system uses [GitVersion.Tool](https://gitversion.net/docs/) to automatically determine the Release version based on the Git history and tags.
 If a tag is present on the current commit, the version will match the tag.
-If no tag is specified, the tool automatically generates a pre-release version based on the branch name and commit history.
+If no tag is specified, the tool automatically generates a release version based on the branch name and commit history.

 You can also specify a fixed version by setting the `Version` property in the `build/appsettings.json` file.
 This will override the version determined by GitVersion.Tool.